colinshaw1/portfolio-project-3/README.md

 • Game kept resetting every time it was truthy in a while loop.
 Gem would exit because of statement after while loop gameState == False and livesLeft == 0: updated gameInprogress to play again once lives equaled 0

-• WWhen putting code through PEP a lot of whitespaces and only one space after function
+• When putting code through PEP a lot of whitespaces and only one space after function

 Remaining Bugs